freedomofpress/securedrop/docs/terminology.rst

 Source
 ------

-The *Source* is the person who submits documents to SecureDrop, and may use SecureDrop to communicate with a *Journalist*.
-A *Source* will always access SecureDrop through the *Source Interface*, and must do so using Tor.
+The *Source* is the person who submits documents to SecureDrop and may use SecureDrop to communicate with a *Journalist*.
+A *Source* will always access SecureDrop through the *Source Interface* and must do so using Tor.

 Instructions for using SecureDrop as a *Source* are available in our `Source Guide <https://docs.securedrop.org/en/latest/source.html>`__.